 Transport, Maritime Affairs and Communications Minister Binali Yıldırım said social media represents a threat that needs to be contained.
-Minister Yıldırım then yesterday denied allegations that they were working on measures to censure it, but Dr. Özgür Uçkan from Istanbul's Bilgi University had another story to tell bianet.
+Minister Yıldırım then yesterday denied allegations that they were working on measures to censor it, but Dr. Özgür Uçkan from Istanbul's Bilgi University had another story to tell bianet.

 "Social media can get large groups of people fired up.
 This is a threat.
 Measures need to be taken [against it,]" Minister Yıldırım said.